wynandvanwyk/vmware-utilities/README.md

 # vmware-utilities
-A collection of scripts to ease vSphere/ESXI administration
+A collection of my scripts used to ease vSphere/ESXI administration